ScalingUpMusic/SUMapplication/src/README.md

 # Old Files

-## oneTag.py
+## oneTag_1_*.py

 Standalone python script for building a predictive model based on a provided tag.
+We had to create a couple versions as we struggled with some older versions of Spark.

 Can run from src with the following command: